betterscientificsoftware/bssw.io/Articles/Blog/SoftwareSustainabilityMolecularSciences.md

 Of course, this primarily MolSSI-developed infrastructure software faces its own sustainability challenges.
-However, the MolSSI strives to practice what it preaches, working closely with its users (mostly developers of simulation codes, but also actual end users): using thoughtful design to enable modularity, separation of concerns, reusability, and ease of use; using standard APIs that enable a broad swath of developers to engage; developing documentation (both user and developer); using distributed version-control systems, such as GitHub, automatic testing, and messaging tools to engage new developers and track issues; and building the user community through seminars, workshops, and personal communication.
+However, the MolSSI strives to practice what it
+preaches: designing and developing with its users (mostly developers of simulation codes, but also actual end users); using thoughtful design to enable modularity, separation of concerns, reusability, and ease of use; using standard APIs that enable a broad swath of developers to engage; developing documentation (both user and developer); using distributed version-control systems, such as GitHub, automatic testing, and messaging tools to engage new developers and track issues; and building the user community through seminars, workshops, and personal communication.
 The MolSSI will also continue to engage with commercial interests to provide training (as appropriate) and services associated with the software that is being developed.

-Additionally, the MolSSI is working to encourage new metrics within the field to reward those who take the software development path -- other than an industrial position not related to molecular sciences.
-These efforts include encouraging developers to use DOIs for their software and datasets, raising the level of a software release to the same level as a publication, and using data within tools such as GitHub to show productivity.
-The MolSSI also is encouraging the continued formation of positions related to scientific software development.
+Finally, the MolSSI is working to encourage new metrics within the field to reward those who take the software development path -- other than a large salary at an industrial position not related to molecular sciences.
+These efforts include encouraging developers to use DOIs for their software and datasets, raising the level of a software release to the same level as a publication, and using data within tools such as GitHub to show productivity, as well as encouraging the continued formation of positions related to scientific software development.

 ### Acknowledgments